Logo

 Chuck Zito served as president of the Nomads chapter for ten years.

-Chuck Zito's sentence was reduced to seven years' in 1988, and he ultimately served six years at nineteen different federal prisons.
+Chuck Zito's sentence was reduced to seven years' upon appeal in 1988, and he ultimately served six years at nineteen different federal prisons located in New York, Pennsylvania, Virginia, Louisiana, Alabama, Oklahoma and Missouri.

-Chuck Zito has stated that he "did six years for a phone call that [he] didn't make to a man who sold drugs", and claims that he was bodyguarding actor Mickey Rourke on the set of Year of the Dragon in Vancouver when the phone call allegedly took place.
+Chuck Zito denies that such a conversation ever took place and maintains that he was bodyguarding actor Mickey Rourke on the set of Year of the Dragon in Vancouver at the time of the alleged phone call.

-Chuck Zito was among a group of twenty Hells Angels arrested by a task force composed of agents from the FBI, Bureau of Alcohol, Tobacco, Firearms and Explosives, Illinois State Police, and the Chicago Police Department at O'Hare International Airport in Chicago after a high-speed car chase along the Northwest Tollway on December 11,1994.
+On December 11,1994, Chuck Zito was among a group of twenty Hells Angels arrested at O'Hare International Airport in Chicago by a task force composed of agents from the FBI, the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Illinois State Police, and the Chicago Police Department Intelligence Unit after an alleged high-speed car chase along the Northwest Tollway.

-Chuck Zito was present at the Hellraiser Ball, a tattoo and motorcycle trade exposition in Plainview, New York sponsored by the Long Island chapter of the HAMC, which was ambushed by dozens of members of the rival Pagan's Motorcycle Club on February 23,2002, resulting in one biker being killed and at least ten injured.
+On February 23,2002, Chuck Zito was present at the Hellraiser Ball, a tattoo and motorcycle trade exposition in Plainview, New York, sponsored by the Long Island chapter of the Hells Angels, which was ambushed by dozens of members of the rival Pagan's Motorcycle Club, resulting in one biker being killed and at least ten injured.

-Chuck Zito attended the funeral of Gambino crime family boss John Gotti in Queens on June 14,2002.
+Chuck Zito attended the funeral of Gambino boss John Gotti in Queens on June 14,2002.

 Chuck Zito declined to comment when he was approached by reporters after the wake.